abstarko/bikesharing/README.md

 # Bikesharing

 ## Overview of Project
 Our client is looking to promote their idea of a bike sharing program.
-They want us to create a visual presentation and an analysis of the data with charts and illustrations through a story board usuing Tableau.
+They want us to create a visual presentation and an analysis of the data with charts and illustrations through a story board using Tableau.

 ## Results